erffy/zig-waybar-contrib/README.md

 **Requirements:**
 - Zig: 0.14.0+
 - Git
-- rocm-smi-lib or amdsmi (for gpu module)
+- rocm-smi-lib, amdsmi or cuda (for gpu module, optional)

 ```bash
 # Clone the repository